 Wealth, high income, professional status, marriagiability, religious leadership, beauty are signals of capital and status, which grants you moral authority in society.
 By definition, many of these efficiently do not include black women.

-In subsequent chapters, Tressie shows us how black women are the future because they know/have known for centuries about massive inequity, which seems to only now becoming apparent to the shrinking white middle class.
+In subsequent chapters, Dr. McMillan Cottom shows us how Black women are the future because they know/have known for centuries about massive inequity, which seems to only now becoming apparent to the shrinking white middle class.

 These are evocative stories that I hope create a problem for power.